Bloomsbury Rifles

-The St Giles's and St George's Bloomsbury Rifle Volunteer Corps, more familiarly known as the Bloomsbury Rifles, was a Volunteer unit of the British Army in London from 1803 to 1814 and from 1860 until 1908.
+The Bloomsbury Rifles, officially the St Giles's and St George's Bloomsbury Rifle Volunteer Corps, was a Volunteer unit of the British Army in London from 1803 to 1814 and from 1860 until 1908.

 Early history

 The 'Bloomsbury and Inns of Court Volunteers' was one of the Volunteer Corps raised in June 1797 during the French Revolutionary Wars.
 It was formed by the residents of the London district of Bloomsbury and the lawyers of the Inns of Court.
 Its uniform was depicted by Thomas Rowlandson as a red jacket with yellow facings, white breeches and black gaiters, with white cross-belts and a 'round hat' (similar to a Top hat) surmounted by a comb-like black plume.

 This unit was disbanded at the Peace of Amiens in 1802, and when it was resuscitated on the renewal of war in 1803, a separate St Giles's and St George's Bloomsbury Volunteers (known as the GGB) was raised in the parishes of St Giles-in-the-Fields and St George's, Bloomsbury.
 This unit continued until the return of peace in 1814.